We could save them!

 We're going to sweep across that fire now.
 Otherwise people will die horrible deaths.
 Flames will erase irreplaceable memories of lost loved ones.
-Some newly homeless girl will cry herself to sleep saying, ``Who took fluffy?''

 I'm into it, carried away, a reporter in a sophisticated new aerial firefighting simulation center with my son riding as copilot during a public open-house unveiling.

 But the plane is too high.
 Get lower.
 Don't crash!
 But the retardant will be ineffective at this altitude.

 Too late.
 Punching the drop button.
 Blast it!

 And they do, in real-life situations, every summer day.
 They are real pilots, real heroes, in old planes, flying under what seems like impossible conditions.